Banner Image

 Your questions answered

 We have provided answers to some commonly asked questions about leaving gifts in Wills.
 For more comprehensive information, you can refer to our Will Guide, which is available for free.
-If you wish to discuss your legacy options confidently, our Legacy Officer would be happy to speak with you.
+If you wish to discuss your options for leaving a gift to YMCA confidentially, one of our Gifts in Wills team will be happy to speak with you.
+Please email giftsinwills@ymca.org.uk or call 020 7186 9521.

-This can cause unnecessary distress and confusion to your loved ones during a challenging time.
-By creating a Will, you can give your family and friends peace of mind, knowing that your affairs are in order and your wishes will be fulfilled.
+By writing your Will, you can give yourself, family and friends peace of mind, knowing that your affairs are in order and your wishes will be fulfilled after you die.

 Creating a Will is an important task that requires careful consideration and attention to detail.
-Even a small error in the document can cause significant problems and may even result in the Will being deemed invalid.
-That is why it is highly recommended that you seek out the services of a qualified solicitor or professional Will writer to assist you in creating your Will.
+Even a small error in the document can cause significant problems and may result in the Will being deemed invalid.

 Your estate will need to be managed by someone you trust.
 This person is known as your executor, and they will be responsible for carrying out your wishes as outlined in your will.